shinyquagsire23/monado/doc/changes/auxiliary/mr.1865.3.md

+---
+- mr.1865
+- mr.1892
+---

-u/logging: Refactor printing to be safer using truncating helpers, and more have a higher code reuse.
+u/logging: Refactor printing to be safer using truncating helpers, and increase the reuse of code.